 - In general, per 2 CFR 1800.3, Applicability, research with foreign organizations will not be conducted through grants or cooperative agreements.
 Typically, NASA conducts research with non-U.S. organizations on a cooperative, no-exchange-of-funds basis.
-Although Co-Investigators (Co-Is) or collaborators employed by non-U.S. organizations may identify as part of a proposal submitted by a U.S. organization, NASA funding does not normally support research efforts by non-U.S. organizations and Collaborators at any level, including travel by investigators at non-U.S. organizations.
+Although Co-Investigators (Co-Is) or Collaborators employed by non-U.S. organizations may identify themselves as part of a proposal submitted by a U.S. organization, NASA funding does not normally support research efforts by non-U.S. organizations and Collaborators at any level, including travel by investigators at non-U.S. organizations.
 This policy pertains to the nature of the proposing organization and not the nationality or citizenship of the individuals listed in the proposal.
-The direct purchase of supplies and/or services, which do not constitute research, from non-U.S. sources with NASA-awarded funds is permitted. - In accordance with Public Law 113-235, Division B, Title V, Section 532, NASA is prohibited from funding any work that involves the bilateral participation, collaboration, or coordination with China or any Chinese-owned company or entity, at the prime recipient level or at any subrecipient level, whether funded or performed under a no-exchange-offunds basis.
+However, the direct purchase of supplies and/or services, which do not constitute research, from non-U.S. sources with NASA-awarded funds is permitted. - In accordance with China restrictions set forth in section 526 of PL 117-103, and all applicable subsequent appropriations acts, NASA is prohibited from funding any work that involves the bilateral participation, collaboration, or coordination with China or any Chinese-owned company or entity, at the prime recipient level or at any subrecipient level, whether funded or performed under a no-exchange-of-funds basis.
 Accordingly, proposals shall not include bilateral participation, collaboration, or coordination with China or any Chinese-owned company or entity, whether funded or performed under a no-exchange-of-funds basis.
 Proposals involving bilateral participation, collaboration, or coordination in any way with China or any Chinese-owned company, whether funded or performed under a no-exchange-of-funds basis, will be ineligible for award.